maxscheurer/pycontact/README.md

 Please find detailed installation instructions on the [project website](https://pycontact.github.io/) together with a basic tutorial.

-For interactive visualization: latest version of [VMD](http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD)
+For interactive visualization: latest version of [VMD](http://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD).

 ## Scripting
 Analysis can also be performed by using PyContact as a plain python package.
 In this way, you can automate analysis (reading trajectories and running contact score accumulation) from your Python script and visualize it in the GUI.
+For an example, see this [Python script](examples/automation.py).

 ## Citation
 If you use PyContact in a scientific publication, please cite: